OpenVoiceOS/ovos-media/README.md

 }
 ```

+The dataset used to train the classifiers can be found [here](https://github.com/NeonJarbas/OCP-dataset)

+Training code for classifiers used in the OCP pipeline can be found [here](https://github.com/OpenVoiceOS/ovos-classifiers/tree/dev/scripts/training/ocp)

 ### ocp_high

 Before regular intent stage, taking into account current OCP state  (media ready to play / playing)